dominicbates/football-score-predictor/README.md

 This repository contains a code to models score probabilities across most major football leagues (premier league & championship, and top league in germany, france, brazil, spain, netherlands, and portugal).
 The model applies [Poisson linear regression](https://en.wikipedia.org/wiki/Poisson_regression) to historical results, correctly weighting recent vs long term form in order to predict the outcome of future games.

 There is code to automatically download future fixtures, predict win/draw/loss probabilities, and also join to 888sport odds, to work out if particular odds are over/under valued.
 Has been succesfully applied to make money from betting sites, however would advise applying at your own risk, given the uncertainty and biases around this kind of modelling.
-Documentation is currently mostly for personal use, however anyone else is welcome to clone and apply as desired.
+Documentation is currently mostly for personal use, however anyone else is welcome to clone the repo and run as desired.

 ## 1. The Model